DRAGNLabs/301r_retnet/README.md

 ## Benchmarking and Results

-[Results and comparisons with graphs or tables]
 We use EleutherAI's open-source language model evaluation harness to empirically evaluate our models across a suite of different standardized tasks.
+These are largely 2-5 option multiple choice tasks, thus a randomly initialized language model will score 50-20% randomly guessing.

 You can find more information in the Results section of our paper [Are You Using Retentive Networks?]().